X

 After a weak start to FY25, Conagra Brands (CAG) reaffirms full-year guidance

-Conagra Brands, Inc. (NYSE: CAG), a leading provider of consumer-packaged goods, reported weaker-then-expected first-quarter results this week, with customers becoming increasingly budget-conscious amid elevated inflation.
+Conagra Brands, Inc. (NYSE: CAG), a leading provider of consumer-packaged goods, reported weaker-than-expected first-quarter results this week, with customers becoming increasingly budget-conscious amid elevated inflation.
 However, the company said it is on track to meet its targets for the full fiscal year.
-The market reacted negatively to the weak results and the company’s shares fell on Wednesday morning.
+The market reacted negatively to the report and the company’s shares fell on Wednesday morning.

 The stock had maintained a steady uptrend after recovering from a three-year low in early 2023, until this week’s earnings announcement that triggered a selloff.
 CAG has gained about 10% in the past twelve months but remains a relatively cheap stock.
 The company’s dominance in the packaged food market and the underlying momentum of the business should enable it to navigate the short-term headwinds and create strong shareholder value in the long term.